-So here’s the deal, when we arrived in Valparaiso everyone started ordering Pisco’s and I was like, what the heck is a Pisco!
+So way back when, on my first South American adventure, we arrived in Valparaiso and everyone started ordering Pisco Sours.
+I was like, what the heck is a Pisco?
 One of my friends, Catherine, told me I had to try them and all my friends on the trip said it was a must.
 So thats what I did.
 I ordered one and then another and another and well you get the picture!

-Things got crazy and it was basically all I drank for the remainder of the trip.
-Valparaiso, Atacama desert, Patagonia… the plane… you name it, I drank a Pisco in that region.
+I kid you not when I tell you, it's basically all I drank for the remainder of the trip.
+Valparaiso, Atacama desert, Patagonia... the plane... you name it, I drank Pisco Sours in each region.

-It’s debatable where the best Pisco is served, some say Peru while others say Chile, but the bottom line is that it’s my new favorite cocktail of choice.
-And I just know that you’re all going to love it.
+It's debatable where the best Pisco is served, some say Peru while others say Chile, but the bottom line is that it's my new favorite cocktail of choice.
+I had a few in Quito, Ecuador earlier this week too!
+And I just know that you're all going to love it.
 Who knew I could ever put something ahead of my go-to margarita!
-Pisco’s at Thanksgiving are 100% happening this year.
+Pisco's at upcoming dinner parties are 100% happening.

 - 1 teaspoon pasteurized egg white